alexch/codelikethis/public/lessons/git/git_basics.md

 [git](https://git-scm.com/book/) is a *distributed version control tool* that was built by Linus Torvalds in 2005 to help him manage the Linux Kernel project

 [GitHub](https://github.com/) is a *centralized collaboration website* that was [started in 2007](https://www.inc.com/30under30/christine-lagorio/github-pj-hyett-chris-wanstrath-2013.html) by Tom Preston-Werner, Chris Wanstrath and P.J.
-Hyett in 2007
+Hyett

 > Does Linus use GitHub?
 Not much: <https://www.wired.com/2012/05/torvalds-github/>